michaelfester/docs/docs/reference/components/rating-component.md

 Add a title to your component by typing directly into the **Label** box or selecting a column from your data source as the title.

 {% callout title="" %}
 The Rating component is especially useful in [Forms](/docs/forms).
-You can collect the users’ individual ratings for an item.
+You can collect the users' individual ratings for an item.
 Learn more about [Rollup Columns](/docs/rollup) to then determine average ratings.
 {% /callout %}